Where to stay in Paris: The best 5 places in details (2019)

-- From the Charles de Gaulle Airport (CDG) always take RER line "B" and go to the Saint-Michel-Notre-Dame station.
-After that, you have three options for how to get to the district.
+- From Charles de Gaulle Airport (CDG) always take RER line "B" and go to the Saint-Michel-Notre-Dame station.
+After that, you have three options to get to the district.
 If you don't have heavy luggage, you can go on foot.
-From the station it is about 10 minutes walk away.
-Alternatively you can go to the metro — purple line No. 4 and take two stops to the station Saint-Germain-des-Prés.
+From the station it is about 10 minutes' walk away.
+Alternatively, you can go to the metro — purple line No. 4 and take two stops to the station Saint-Germain-des-Prés.
 Also, the third option is to take a taxi.
-All the public transport ways take about 45—55 minutes, taxi about 60 minutes.
+All the public transport routes take about 45—55 minutes, and taxi roughly 1 hour.

-- From the Orly Airport (ORY), always take the Orlybus and go five stops to the station Denfert-Rochereau-Métro-RER.
-From here you can change to the metro — purple line No. 4, from station Denfert-Rochereau and go six stops to the station Saint-Germain-des-Prés.
+- From Orly Airport (ORY), always take the Orlybus and go five stops to the station Denfert-Rochereau-Métro-RER.
+From here you can swap to the metro — purple line No. 4, from station Denfert-Rochereau and go six stops to Saint-Germain-des-Prés station.
 This way takes about 45—50 minutes.
 Taxi takes about 40 minutes.

 2) If you want something cozier, try Freddy's restaurant/bar, it is a lovely hidden gem in Paris!

 3) If you are on the budget or want to eat late at night, try this fantastic restaurant — Cook'n Saj.
 Again, if you are happy here, please leave your comments on this site.

 Want to buy wine for a great night?

 Relatively good French wine can be purchased easily from supermarkets.
 For example, this one, in the area.